 In November 2022, the Company committed to a plan to close its facility in Sylmar, California, which manufactures specialty lithium batteries for aerospace and medical applications.
 Management determined to close the site upon the expiration of its lease on the property and to redirect production through consolidation into existing locations.
-The Company currently estimates total charges in the exit to amount to \$5.5 million.
-Cash charges are estimated to total \$4.4 million primarily relating to severance and other costs to leave the site.
-Non-cash charges are estimated to be \$1.1 million relating to fixed assets, inventory, and contract assets.
-The plan is expected to be completed in fiscal 2024.
+The Company currently estimates total charges in the exit to amount to \$12.7 million.
+Cash charges are estimated to total \$8.8 million primarily relating to severance and other costs to leave the site.
+Non-cash charges are estimated to be \$3.9 million relating to fixed assets, inventory, and contract assets.
+The plan is substantially complete as the end of fiscal 2024.